 Option 1: In case of UL inter-UE prioritization, when a UL transmission from a UE is cancelled by UL CI, the UE is not expected to be scheduled with UL transmission in the cancelled symbols that do not overlap with the resource indicated by UL CI.

-Vivo, Ericsson, Sony, MediaTek, Samsung, Spreadtrum, Apple
+Vivo, Sony, MediaTek, Samsung, Spreadtrum, Apple

 Option 2: In case of UL inter-UE prioritization, when a UL transmission from a UE is cancelled by UL CI, the UE is not expected to be scheduled with low priority UL transmission in the cancelled symbols that do not overlap with the resource indicated by UL CI.

-Qualcomm
+Qualcomm, Ericsson

 Option 3: In case of UL inter-UE prioritization, when a UL transmission from a UE is cancelled by UL CI, the UE can be scheduled UL transmission in the cancelled symbols that do not overlap with the resource indicated by UL CI.